 A radiopharmaceutical (radiopharmaceutical preparation/radioactive drug) is defined as a finished dosage form that contains a radioactive substance in association with one or more ingredients and that is intended to diagnose, stage a disease, monitor treatment, or provide therapy.
 A radiopharmaceutical includes any non-radioactive reagent kit or radionuclide generator that is intended to be used in the preparation of any such substance.
-The terms "radiopharmaceutical" and "radioactive drug" are used interchangeably.
+The term "radiopharmaceutical" and "radioactive drug" are used interchangeably.

 No. The term "API" refers to a bulk drug substance (pure chemical substance), usually in powder or liquid form, which is intended to be used in compounding.
 API is distinguished from finished dosage forms.
-Ingredients or components used for compounding radiopharmaceuticals typically are not API bulk drug substances.

 Unless otherwise specified, all temperatures in the USP–NF are expressed in degrees centigrade (Celsius) (see also General Notices 8.180 Temperatures).

-As stated in the Introduction, other regulations (e.g., NRC) must be followed in addition to the standards in the chapter.
-In other words, nothing in the chapter supersedes NRC regulations and RAM license requirements.
-For example, Section 2 states: "As per RAM license requirements, individuals must wear body and, as required, extremity dosimeters (e.g., a ring worn on a finger) for long term monitoring of personnel radiation exposure… Any extremity dosimeter must be worn underneath the gloves and must not interfere with proper fit of gloves."
-As another example, Section 5.7 states: "All RAM users must comply with the conditions specified in their approved RAM license application and regulations, and RAM license conditions may supersede the requirements for environmental controls described in this section."
-For sterile radiopharmaceuticals, the chapter balances aseptic handling practices with radiation protection practices to describe appropriate strategies to maintain patient safety while also ensuring the safety of individuals performing these activities.
+As stated in the Introduction, other regulations (e.g., NRC) must be followed in addition to the standards in <825>.
+In other words, nothing in <825> supersedes NRC regulations and RAM license requirements.
+For example, in Section 2 it states "as per RAM license requirements, individuals must wear body and as required extremity dosimeters (e.g., a ring worn on a finger) for long term monitoring of personnel radiation exposure.
+Any extremity dosimeter must be worn underneath the gloves and must not interfere with proper fit of gloves."
+As another example, Section 5.7 states "[a]ll RAM users must comply with the conditions specified in their approved RAM license application and regulations, and RAM license conditions may supersede the requirements for environmental controls described in this section."
+For sterile radiopharmaceuticals, <825> balances aseptic handling practices with radiation protection practices to describe appropriate strategies that provide assurance of maintaining patient safety while also ensuring the safety of individuals performing these activities.